Dubautia herbstobatae: Description

 Dubautia herbstobatae, a member of the silversword alliance, is a spreading shrub that produces yellowish-orange flowers.
 Leaf size and arrangement vary from plant to plant.
 This shrub grows mainly in moist areas and is known to grow well on ridges and steep slopes.
 It is found in dry-mesic to mesic habitats.
 It can often be found on open, north facing rocky slopes and cliff faces.
 The vegetation of habitats in these locations is usually sparse shrubland and scrubby forest grounds (U.S. Fish and Wildlife Service Pacific Islands Fish and Wildlife Office).

 Distribution

-This species is known only from Ohikilolo Ridge and Keaau Valley in the Waianae Mountains on Oahu.
+This species is known only from Ohikilolo Ridge and Keaau Valley in the Waiʻanae Range on Oahu.
 The Hawaiian Islands are the most isolated islands in the world in terms of distance from other land masses.
 The Hawaiian Islands also have a high diversity of habitat types.
 This isolation is part of the reasoning behind the Dubautia herbstobatae and other Hawaiian species being included on the Endangered Species List.
 There is a limited amount of habitat appropriate for island species.